)

 There are several gamification ideas for apps that can help you achieve your goals.
 Here are five popular gamification elements that can be used to increase retention and create a fun and rewarding user experience.

 Whether you implement a points system or reward users with in-app badges, including a progress display is a smart way to keep users engaged and motivated.
 For educational apps this could be tracking the time they have spent learning and tracking their performance on quizzes.
-For fitness apps a user’s progress display could include run times, calorie counts and the number of workouts completed each week.
+For fitness apps, a user’s progress display could include run times, macronutrient tracking, and the number of workouts completed each week.

 You can implement quizzes into your mobile app to give users an opportunity to flex their knowledge and revise relevant information.
 An advantage of including quizzes in your mobile app is that they are highly shareable.
 Users may want to share their results on social media and encourage others to install your app and try it for themselves.
 Quizzes also offer replay value to users who want to improve over time.

-In addition to quizzes and points-based systems that help motivate your users you can also add a competitive element with user leaderboards.
-Depending on the nature of your product, this can be customer-wide leaderboards or leaderboards that exclusively show a user’s friends and family’s achievements.
+In addition to quizzes and points-based systems that help motivate your users, you can also add a competitive element with user leaderboards.
+Depending on the nature of your product, this can be customer-wide leaderboards or leaderboards that exclusively show the achievements of a user’s friends and family.
 This creates an opportunity for users to climb a leaderboard while also providing a social element to your mobile app.

 You can reward users with in-app badges that are visible on their profile after accomplishing certain tasks and milestones.
 This is a smart way to recognize a user’s achievements and give them exclusive rewards for their activity.
 Badges can also motivate users to push towards more ambitious goals.
 You can take this to the next level by giving users with certain badges exclusive content and tools.